ProjectPODER/TowerBuilder_EN/docs/Intro/Seccion1.md

 # Building my website with TowerBuilder

-TowerBuilder is a website creation tool that doesn't require programming knowledge to create websites featuring contracting data and beneficial owners visualizations.
-It's specifically oriented to large public works and it’s inspired by ([TorreDeControl.org](www.torredecontrol.org))  and medical supplies ([VivirConVIH.org](https://livingwithhiv.quienesquien.wiki)).
+TowerBuilder is a system to generate websites with data visualizations that mix open contracting and beneficial ownership data, all without requiring programming knowledge.
+It is designed to follow the money in large contracting processes and has been used in both big public works (`TorreDeControl.org <www.torredecontrol.org>`_) and in medicine procurement (`VivirConVIH.org <https://livingwithhiv.quienesquien.wiki>`_).

 ## What do I need to create my own TowerBuilder website?